-- income protection insurance is a type of sick pay insurance that pays out a pre-agreed amount on a monthly basis if the insured is unable to work due to accident or illness
+- Income protection insurance is a type of sick pay insurance that pays out a pre-agreed sum of money monthly if the insured person is unable to work due to an accident or illness

-- benefits from an income protection policy will normally continue until the insured returns to work or retires but the payment period can also be capped if you choose a budget income protection insurance option.
+- Benefits from an income protection policy will normally continue until the insured person returns to work or retires but the payment period can also be capped if you choose a budget income protection insurance option.

 Personal income protection policy

-- this is an income protection policy that has been arranged by the insured person to protect their own income
+- This is an income protection policy that has been arranged by the insured person to protect their own income

-- all premiums are paid by the insured
+- All premiums are paid by the insured person

-- benefits paid under this type of income protection policy are paid totally free of income tax
+- Benefits paid under a personal income protection policy are paid totally free of income tax

 Executive income protection policy

-- this is an income protection policy arranged by a company usually for its senior personnel
+- Executive income protection policies are arranged by a company, usually for its senior personnel

 Group employee income protection policy

-- this is an income protection scheme that provides an income for employees registered within the scheme
+- Group income protection schemes provide an income for employees registered within the scheme

 How to find the best income protection policy for you